-If you want to quickly resolve this obstacle all while ensuring that your emails always reach their designated destinations in future, you have come to the right place.
+If you want to quickly resolve this obstacle while ensuring that your emails always reach their designated destinations in the future, you have come to the right place.
 Without beating around the bush much, let’s get right into the solution for stopping your emails from getting flagged as spam: opt for email authentication solutions from a reliable service provider today!

 How Does Email Authentication Improve Email Deliverability?

 Remember that it is all about boosting your domain’s reputation and ensuring that your domain is not used to carry out malicious activities like spoofing or phishing attacks and BEC.
 This is exactly what an email authentication protocol like DMARC does.
-Domain-based Message Authentication, Reporting and Conformance (DMARC) is an industry-recommended email authentication standard that makes use of SPF and DKIM to authenticate email messages sent from your domain.
+Domain-based Message Authentication, Reporting, and Conformance (DMARC) is an industry-recommended email authentication standard that makes use of SPF and DKIM to authenticate email messages sent from your domain.
 DMARC exists in your domain’s DNS as a DNS TXT record specifying to receiving servers how they should treat emails that fail authentication (probable spoofing/phishing emails sent by threat actors using your domain name).

-However, it isn’t as easy and it appears to be.
+However, it isn’t as easy as it appears to be.
 Simply publishing a DMARC record would not protect you against email fraud, rather it might worsen the situation in case you have incorrectly configured your authentication protocols.
 For implementing DMARC correctly you need to set up SPF and DKIM for your domain with the correct syntax and policy mode.
 Furthermore, only a DMARC policy level of enforcement (p=reject/quarantine) can adequately protect your domain against BEC and spoofing.

-Keeping all of this in mind, eventually with DMARC you can observe a more than 10% increase in your email deliverability rate and a noticeable decrease in the number of emails landing in the spam folder.
+Keeping all of this in mind, eventually, with DMARC you can observe a more than 10% increase in your email deliverability rate and a noticeable decrease in the number of emails landing in the spam folder.

 You can follow the steps given below to setup DMARC correctly for your domain: